World Cup 2022: Every previous World Cup top scorer

 1990: Salvatore Schillaci (Italy)

-Eight years after compatriot Paolo Rossi's legendary display in Spain, Salvatore Schillaci collected the Golden Shoe in Italy.
+Eight years after compatriot Paolo Rossi's legendary display in Spain, Salvatore Schillaci collected the Golden Shoe (and Golden Ball) in Italy.

 The then Juventus frontman finished Italia '90 with six goals (out of seven he ever scored at international level), netting in all three knockout matches as the Azzurri reached the semi-finals.